 The quilling reminds me of a compass, fitting for all those events that lead one in a new direction.
 A stress-free way to line up coils for this design, as well as when making quilled snowflakes, is to assemble them on a clear, acrylic sheet placed overtop a sheet of graph paper.

-My pattern is in the May issue of CardMaker Magazine, along with additional fab quilled designs by Alli Bartkowski and Charlotte Canup.
-The issue features lots of other cardmaking techniques as well.
+My pattern is in the May issue of CardMaker Magazine along with lots more card making techniques.
 I have an extra copy and would love to send it to a lucky reader.
-To enter, leave a comment by the end of Monday, May 24 and I'll randomly select a winner the next day.
+To enter, leave a comment by the end of Monday, May 24 [edit: the giveaway has ended] and I'll select a winner at random the next day.

 But if you know the person's interests you can always be imaginative :-)